kennylevinsen/sshmuxd/README.md

 With this, I am not saying that agent forwarding isn't dangerous.
 Don't use agent-forwarding to arbitrary machines you don't trust.
 If you have these concerns, you can use ssh -W, which provides guarantees of security against any issues with the jump host (but not the remote host). ssh -W as ProxyCommand in ssh_config is also much more convenient for hosts you log into often, rather than having to make interactive selections.

+Personally, I wish that ssh agents would ask the user before signing.
+This way, agent forwarding could be used a bit more relaxed, as users would be prompted with what and who is trying to sign before accepting.
+If signing is attempted without you using it, you could simply deny it.
+Blindly signing things is a bad idea.

 ## But what's ssh -W?

 ssh -W asks the SSH server to make a raw TCP connection, and forward stdin/stdout of the local client over the ssh connection to the raw TCP connection.
 How do you use that to jump hosts?
 With ProxyCommand!
 Put the following in your ~/.ssh/config (see the ssh_config manpage):